Jewish Painters of Montreal: 1950–1999

 In 1959 these artists were featured at the Montreal Museum of Fine Art's exhibition Works by Canadian Jewish Artists.
 Interest in the art of the 30s and 40s was renewed in the mid-70s with the publication of Barry Lord's Canadian Art: Towards a People's History and with the National Gallery of Canada's traveling exhibition Canadian Painting in the Thirties.
 While both featured work by Bercovitch, Muhlstock and Goldberg, only Lord included the younger Jewish Painters of Montreal.
-However, in 1987 Montreal art historian and curator Esther Trepanier mounted an exhibition of their collective work at the Saidye Bronfman Centre (Montreal) which toured Quebec, Ontario, Saskatchewan and Alberta and published Jewish Artists and Modernity.
-This renewed attention led to the acquisition of over 150 of their works by public institutions including the National Gallery of Canada, The Canadian War Museum, The National Archives and the Musée de Québec.
+However, in 1987 Montreal art historian and curator Esther Trépanier organized an exhibition of their collective work at the Saidye Bronfman Centre (Montreal) which toured Quebec, Ontario, Saskatchewan and Alberta and published Jewish Artists and Modernity.
+This renewed attention led to the acquisition of over 150 of their works by public institutions including the National Gallery of Canada, The Canadian War Museum, Library and Archives Canada and the Musée national des beaux-arts du Québec.

 2000–present

-In 2009, Esther Trépanier, as executive director of the Musée national des beaux-arts du Québec mounted the touring exhibition Jewish Painters of Montreal.
+In 2009, Esther Trépanier, as executive director of the Musée national des beaux-arts du Québec organized the touring exhibition Jewish Painters of Montreal.
 Witnesses of Their Time 1930-1948.
 When exhibited in Montreal in 2010 at the McCord Museum of Canadian History and the Leonard and Bina Ellen Gallery, Concordia University, the exhibition drew favorable reviews.
 They are also exhibited frequently at West End Gallery.
-As individual artists Briansky exhibited in the United Nations and at the National Art Gallery of Canada, Caiserman (after 1964 Caiserman-Roth), an elected member of the RCA was a recipient of the Governor General's Award for the visual arts in 2004.
-A solo exhibition of Caiserman's work was held at the Art Gallery of Ottawa in 2008, while a solo retrospective of Borenstein's work was exhibited at the Montreal Museum of Fine Arts, the University of Toronto in 2005 and at Yeshiva University in New York City in 2011.
+As individual artists Briansky exhibited in the United Nations and at the National Gallery of Canada, Caiserman (after 1964 Caiserman-Roth), an elected member of the RCA was a recipient of the Governor General's Award for the visual arts in 2004.
+A solo exhibition of Caiserman's work was held at the Ottawa Art Gallery in 2008, while a solo retrospective of Borenstein's work was exhibited at the Montreal Museum of Fine Arts and the University of Toronto in 2005 and at Yeshiva University in New York City in 2011.